Description

 - If a program is humanitarian in intent, how could it be conceived as imperialist?

-- Should anthropologists not join the military to help reduce harm?
+- Should anthropologists not join the military to “help reduce harm”?
+What do such formulations typically leave out of the picture?

 - Does the achievement of empire abroad threaten democracy at home?